axtk/routescape/README.md

 ## `useNavigationStart()`

 The `useNavigationStart()` hook allows to define routing *middleware*, that is intermediate actions to be done before the route navigation occurs.
+The following couple of sections show the common examples of what can be handled with routing middleware.

 ### Preventing navigation

-Common use cases for preventing navigation are: warning about unsaved data before leaving the page or opening a preview widget for certain links instead of jumping to a new full-screen page.
+The common use cases for preventing navigation are: showing a warning about unsaved data before leaving the page or opening a preview widget for certain links instead of jumping to a new full-screen page.

 Navigation to another route can be prevented by returning `false` under certain conditions within the hook callback: